OpenEvalProject/evals/manuscripts/elife-08918/v2/manuscript.md

 We analyze the conditions under which a wild-type allele, A, can be invaded by a mutant allele, a, which causes workers to be non-reproductive.
 Since we consider a loss of function event (the loss of the tendency to produce eggs), it is more likely that the mutation is recessive rather than dominant.
 Therefore in the main text we present the conditions for a recessive mutant allele.
 In the Methods, we give derivations and results for both recessive and dominant alleles.

-If the mutant allele is recessive, then
+If the mutant allele is recessive, then aa workers are sterile, while AA and Aa workers still lay male eggs.
+For n matings, there are 3(n + 1) types of mated queens (Figure 1A).
+We use the notation AAm, Aam, and aam to denote the genotype of the queen and the number, m, of her matings that were with mutant males, a.
+The parameter m can assume values 0, 1, ..., n.
+For example, for triple mating (n = 3), an AA2 queen has mated with one A male and two a males.

 ![Figure 1.](https://cdn.elifesciences.org/articles/08918/elife-08918-fig1-v2.jpg)

 **Figure 1.:** The wild-type allele is A. The mutant allele inducing worker sterility is a.
 (A) There are three types of virgin queens: AA , Aa, and aa.
 Each queen mates n times.
 Of those matings, n − m are with wild-type males (type A) and m are with mutant males (type a).
 Hence, there are 3(n + 1) types of fertilized queens (colonies).
 (B) Relative proportions of offspring for each colony type if the mutant allele, a, for worker sterility is recessive.
 For example, if the queen’s genotype is Aa, then half of her sons are A and the other half are a.
 We denote this by A + a.
 If the queen’s genotype is aa and she has mated with both types of males, 0< m < n, then she has both Aa and aa workers (in proportion n − m and m, respectively); her Aa workers produce male eggs, which have an equal proportion of A and a genotypes.
-(C) Relative proportions of offspring for each colony type if the mutant allele, a, for worker sterility is dominant.DOI: http://dx.doi.org/10.7554/eLife.08918.003
+(C) Relative proportions of offspring for each colony type if the mutant allele, a, for worker sterility is dominant.

 The genotype of the colony is determined by the genotype of the queen and the sperm she has stored.
 There are 3(n + 1) types of colonies that need to be considered to formulate the full dynamics.
 The different colony types, and corresponding offspring with a recessive sterility allele, a, are shown in Figure 1B.